 - Arts and crafts – the remote beauty of Tiree is hugely inspiring to artists and craft-makers.
 You can admire their creations in independent studios and galleries located across the islands.
 Browse handmade jewellery at Dot Sim Studio, original paintings and ceramics at Dorinda Johnson, and re-purposed glass artworks at Tiree Glass.

 Caledonian MacBrayne operates ferry services between Oban and Tiree, with most of these running via Coll.
-The direct crossing between Oban and Tiree takes approximately 3 hours 20 minutes, while the crossing via Coll takes approximately 4 hours.
+The direct crossing between Oban and Tiree takes approximately 3 hours and 20 minutes, while the crossing via Coll takes approximately 4 hours.
 Visit the Caledonian MacBrayne website for more information.

 Tiree Airport is a small airport which currently offers flights to Coll, Oban and Glasgow International Airport.